Information for Advisors/Administrators

 Review a Draft

-SURG proposals are read and evaluated by a selection committee of faculty representing all the colleges on campus, with at least one member from the student's college.
-Students should target their proposals to all "educated readers," not only to experts in their field, so that all readers can understand the research question, where it fits in the field, and the significance of the research.
+Proposals are read and evaluated by a selection committee of faculty and staff representing all the colleges on campus.
+Four members of the committee will read each proposal, but only one of the readers will have some expertise generally in the field.
+Students should target their proposals to a broader audience so that all readers can understand the research question, where it fits in the field, and the significance of the research.

 Students and their advisors are notified of the committee's decisions, by e-mail, within a month of the SURG deadline.
 If a proposal is not funded, we try to give appropriate feedback so that the student can learn from the process.
 The committee may also request clarification of a proposal before making a funding decision.